ClaraLovesFunk/Retriever/README.md

 ## "On the Evolution of Mental Representations underpinning Transitive Inference"

 written at
-Max Planck Institute for Human Development, supervised by Juan Linde-Domingo Medical School Brandenburg, supervised by Patrick Khader
+Max Planck Institute for Human Development, supervised by Juan Linde-Domingo and Medical School Brandenburg, supervised by Patrick Khader